singh-man/books/crackingTheCoding/17_hard.md

 	[1] [2]  [3]  [4]  [5]

-Using our BaseCase and Buildapproach,wecan askthisquestion:suppose we had a method shuffle ( ...) that worked on n  -   1 elements.
+Using our Base Case and Build approach, we can ask this question: suppose we had a method shuffle ( ...) that worked on n  -   1 elements.
 Could we use this to shuffle n elements?

 Sure.
 In fact, that's quite easy.
 We would first shuffle the first n - 1 elements.
 Then, we would take the nth element and randomly swap it with an element in the array.
 That's it!

 Recursively, that algorithm looks like this:
 ```java